RosettaCommons/documentation/IterativeHybridize.md

 - Hybridize given parents
 - Select next pool from Parent + Newly generated structure pools

-### Master script for running iterative process
-All the python/bash scripts required can be found at:

-    $Rosetta/main/source/scripts/python/public/iterative_hybridize/

-Copy over files at the directory to wherever convinient (say $SCRIPTDIR).
-Prepare these files and copy it to working directory; note that file names should EXACTLY MATCH.

-    * init.pdb : Reference structure (e.g. homology model) in pdb format
-    * input.fa : sequence in fasta format
-    * t000_.3mers, t000_.9mers: Rosetta fragment library files
-      (please refer to https://www.rosettacommons.org/docs/wiki/application_documentation/utilities/app-fragment-picker for picking fragments)
-    * cen.cst, fa.cst : Rosetta restraint file used at centroid / full-atom stage
-    * ref.out : Rosetta silent file containing pool of structures for evolutionary algorithm.
-                Size of pool during evolutionary process follows number of structures in this file.

-Once files are prepared, run command line below with default options:

-    python $SCRIPTDIR/IterationMaster.py -iha [model accuracy] -nodefile [nodefile] >& iterhyb.log

-    * model accuracy : % in GDT-HA scale; (20/40/60) mean (completely wrong / roughly correct / correct)
-    * nodefile: a text file containing nodes to distribute; using 4 cores at n001 will be like: n001 n001 n001 n001

-More options:

-    -native [pdb]  # provide native structures to monitor model accuracy during process -debug         # turn on debug mode
-    -niter [int]   # number of iterations, default=50 -simple        # run simpler protocol with predefined options; used for Robetta server & refinement w/ co-evolution data -mulfactor_phase0 [int] # scale factor for number of sampling at initial phase; default=2 (twice more at beginning)

 #### Model selection from diverse initial structures
 Required to begin the first iteration.
 Command line using Rosetta public app: